PeterC10/PESEditor/README.md

 Various enhancements to functionality including:

-- Ability to import player skin colour, wristband setting and colour, whether a face is preset or built and the preset face number
+- CSV Export and Import includes all player attributes and settings except for call name
+- CSV Export headers rearranged to more closely match the in-game editor
+- Ability to set random Growth Type/Specific Growth Type by entering "Random" into the column for the CSV import
-- Importing players by ID, allowing an import of only certain players.
+- Importing players by ID, allowing an import of only certain players
-- Option to import players but not update the club teams, national teams and classic teams.
+- Option to import players but not update the club teams, national teams and classic teams